BlueCross BlueShield of Tennessee Medical Policy Manual

 Note: Requirements regarding pretreatment hemoglobin level exclude values due to a recent transfusion.
 All members must be assessed for iron deficiency anemia and have adequate iron stores (defined as a serum transferrin saturation [TSAT] level greater than or equal to 20% within the prior 3 months) or are receiving iron therapy before continuation of treatment with Aranesp.
 Members may not use Aranesp concomitantly with other erythropoiesis stimulating agents.

-For all indications below: All members (including new members) requesting authorization for continuation of therapy after at least 12 weeks of ESA treatment must show a response with a rise in hemoglobin of > 1 g/dL.
-Members who completed less than 12 weeks of ESA treatment and have not yet responded with a rise in hemoglobin of > 1 g/dL may be granted authorization of up to 12 weeks to allow for sufficient time to demonstrate a response.
+For all indications below: All members (including new members) requesting authorization for continuation of therapy after at least 12 weeks of Aranesp treatment must show a response with a rise in hemoglobin of greater than or equal to 1 g/dL.
+Members who completed less than 12 weeks of Aranesp treatment and have not yet responded with a rise in hemoglobin of greater than or equal to 1 g/dL may be granted authorization of up to 12 weeks to allow for sufficient time to demonstrate a response.

-Authorization of 12 weeks may be granted for continued treatment of anemia due to chronic kidney disease in members with current hemoglobin < 12 g/dL.
+Authorization of 12 weeks may be granted for continued treatment of anemia due to chronic kidney disease in members with current hemoglobin less than 12 g/dL.

-Authorization of 12 weeks may be granted for continued treatment of anemia due to myelosuppressive chemotherapy in members with nonmyeloid malignancy and current hemoglobin < 12 g/dL.
+Authorization of 12 weeks may be granted for continued treatment of anemia due to myelosuppressive chemotherapy in members with non-myeloid malignancy and current hemoglobin less than 12 g/dL.

-Authorization of 12 weeks may be granted for continued treatment of anemia in myelodysplastic syndrome in members with current hemoglobin < 12 g/dL.
+Authorization of 12 weeks may be granted for continued treatment of anemia in myelodysplastic syndrome in members with current hemoglobin less than 12 g/dL.

-Authorization of 12 weeks may be granted for continued treatment of anemia in members whose religious beliefs forbid blood transfusions with current hemoglobin < 12 g/dL.
+Authorization of 12 weeks may be granted for continued treatment of anemia in members who will not/cannot receive blood transfusions (e.g., religious beliefs) with current hemoglobin less than 12 g/dL.

-Authorization of 12 weeks may be granted for continued treatment of anemia in primary myelofibrosis, post-polycythemia vera myelofibrosis, or post-essential thrombocythemia myelofibrosis in members with current hemoglobin < 12 g/dL.
+Authorization of 12 weeks may be granted for continued treatment of myelofibrosis-associated anemia in members with current hemoglobin less than 12 g/dL.

 APPLICABLE TENNESSEE STATE MANDATE REQUIREMENTS